Pylons/pyramid/docs/quick_tutorial/view_classes.rst

 So far our views have been simple, free-standing functions.
-Many times your views are related: different ways to look at or work on the same data or a REST API that handles multiple operations.
+Many times your views are related: different ways to look at or work on the same data is a REST API that handles multiple operations.
 Grouping these together as a
 :ref:`view class <class_as_view>` makes sense: